5kuuk/CTF-writeups/ductf-2023/roppenheimer/README.md

 Now, we know how to arrange `atoms` to oveflow `elems` !

 ## Caveats
-We are somewhat limited in our ability to ROP because we don't have a big overflow and the elements are arranged depending on the natural sort order of the keys, (and perhaps the order of insertions too).
-I will spare you the details but I decided to rely on a stack pivot to `username` as a result, and crafted all keys based on the address of `username` to keep the ordering of `elems` fixed.
+We are somewhat limited in our ability to ROP because we don't have a big overflow and the elements are arranged depending on the natural sort order of the keys, (and perhaps the order of insertions as well).
+I will spare you the details, tl;dr I decided to rely on a stack pivot to `username` as a result, and crafted all keys based on the address of `username` , so as to keep the ordering of `elems` fixed.

-By overflowing, we also set the size of `elems` which determines the number of iterations of the loop in `fire_neuron` so I set it to `2` to avoid a very long sequence of prints 😆.
+By overflowing, we also overwrite `bucket_size` which determines the number of iterations of the loop in `fire_neuron`.
+I set it to `2` to avoid a very long sequence of prints 😆.

 ## Exploit
 - This is the stack pivot I used :